zinefer/zinefer.github.com/content/projects/pressurized-festival-totem/index.md

 # Custom PCBs

-I decided I wanted this project to finally be the one where I create custom boards and have a fabshop create them for me.
+I decided I wanted this project to finally be the one where I create design boards and have a fabshop create them for me.

 <center>{{< image "controller-four.png" Resize "700x" />}}</center>

-The controller board has a level-shifter to be able to communicate with the APA102s as well as a [BNO055 Position sensor]().
+The controller board has a level-shifter to be able to communicate with the APA102s as well as a [BNO055 Position sensor](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor).

 I also created an input board that has a parallel-shift-in to read from 3 position slide switches.